sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/rest-api-catalog-swaggerui/README.md

 If you are programming with the servlet model using Springboot then your annotations may look a little different.
 However, the idea is the same where the source code is annotated which generates the contract shown on the Swagger UI.

-The other method is to create the contract using OpenAPI specification which results in a `openapi.yaml` file for a yaml format.
-I prefer this approach of creating the contract spec using a openapi.yaml because it separates out the specification from the codebase.
+The other method is to create the contract using [OpenAPI](https://www.openapis.org/) specification in a yaml or json format.
+I prefer this approach of creating the contract spec using a `openapi.yaml` in yaml format because it separates out the specification from the codebase.
 It also leads to a cleaner code.
+It can also be documented separately and used independently for any purpose without being tied to the implementation codebase.

-Now, the contract can be shared among peers, between consumer and providers and be agreed upon using Github pull requests.
+Additionally, the openapi.yaml contract file can also be shared among peers, between consumer and providers and be agreed upon using Github pull requests.

 ## Cataloging API